Used BMW Z4 for sale nationwide

 Quick Summary

 The BMW Z4 (2019-present) is a rear-wheel drive, two-seat roadster with a fabric hood that represents a significant step forward from its predecessor.
-Sharing its platform with the Toyota GR Supra, this latest generation features a shorter wheelbase and wider tracks, making it considerably more agile and responsive.
-The cabin boasts high-grade materials, good build quality, and an intuitive iDrive infotainment system.
-With a 281-litre boot and comprehensive standard equipment, the Z4 proves surprisingly practical for a sports car whilst delivering a refined, comfortable driving experience.
+Developed in partnership with Toyota, sharing its platform with the GR Supra, this latest generation features a shorter wheelbase and wider tracks that make it considerably more agile and responsive.
+The cabin boasts high-grade materials, good build quality, and an intuitive iDrive infotainment system, whilst the 281-litre boot provides decent storage for a two-seater sports car.
+With a low-slung driving position and purposeful design, the Z4 delivers a refined and comfortable driving experience suitable for everyday use.

 Comparison vs Key Rivals